Liberator village: History

-The village was operated by the Federal Public Housing Authority, later to be called the Fort Worth Housing Authority, which was directed by Mr. Lealand Hunter.
+The village was operated by the Federal Public Housing Authority, later called the Fort Worth Housing Authority, directed by Lealand Hunter.
 The tenants called it the Village Housing Authority (VHA).
-The VHA director was Mr. P. F. Miller.
-The building site was in the White Settlement area just south of the aircraft plant.
-The apartments were constructed in four stages at a cost of three and a half million dollars giving six thousand people from all over the United States a place to live near the new plant.
+The VHA director was P. F. Miller.
+The building site was in the White Settlement area just south of the plant.
+The apartments were constructed in four stages at a cost of three and a half million dollars providing housing near the plant for approximately six thousand people.
 Many families that moved into these units had never had indoor plumbing, water, or electricity.
 All bills were paid for only $35.00 to $40.00 rent per month.

-The Village caused a large problem for the small school district that had only one building with four classrooms.
-Soon, with government aid, several more buildings were added to the school.
-Even with the new buildings the students still had to go to class in shifts.
+Construction of The Village caused problems for the small school district that had only one building with four classrooms.
+Soon, with government aid, several more buildings were added to the school, but even with the new buildings the students still had to attend class in shifts.
 A large strip mall was built nearby with a drug, grocery, clothing stores, post office and other small shops.

 In May 1949 the Village was inundated by a flood, but largely escaped damage with a small area north of the Village washed out by Farmers Creek.
 A few trailer houses were damaged, and one boy was killed.
-The Village became a part of the White Settlement in 1954 and finally closed in 1955.
-It is now a suburb of Fort Worth famous for its longest factory building in the World operated by Lockheed Martin, and its proximity to the Fort Worth Naval Air Station.
+The Village became a part of White Settlement in 1954 and finally closed in 1955.
+It is now a suburb of Fort Worth famous for the longest factory building in the World operated by Lockheed Martin, and its proximity to Naval Air Station Joint Reserve Base Fort Worth.

-The plant would continue to build the even larger B-36 bomber, but the Village would fade away during the mid-1950s.
+While the plant would continue to build the even larger B-36 bomber, the Village would fade away during the mid-1950s.
 The aircraft plant, its workers and the village are commemorated by the White Settlement Historical Museum.